profiling-pqc-kem-thesis/subjects/README.md

 #### ECDH(E)

-Elliptic-Curve Diffie-Hellman (Ephemeral) is implemented as a modern-day algorithm as recommended by NIST, IETF and the EU.
+Ephemeral Elliptic-Curve Diffie-Hellman is implemented as a modern-day algorithm as recommended by NIST, MDN, IETF and the EU-funded PQCRYPTO.
 The implementation builds exclusively on the OpenSSL library.

 The curves implemented are `P-256` and `Curve25519` (in some contexts known as `x25519`).